lvllvl/speedDetection/README.md

 <img width="460" height="300" src="images/SegmentationFastai.png">
 </p>

 So taking the information we gleaned from the Brad and Adam example, let's apply it to our current image set.
 We have driving footage so we need to figure out a way to categorize each object that appears in our images.
-[Fast.Ai](https://medium.com/analytics-vidhya/image-segmentation-using-fastai-ddded25f811e) created a segmentation model with the following model.
-We can see each of the 31 classes below.
+[Fast.Ai](https://medium.com/analytics-vidhya/image-segmentation-using-fastai-ddded25f811e) created a segmentation model with the following 31 classes below:

 ```
 classes = [ 'Animal', 'Archway', 'Bicyclist', 'Building', 'Car', 'CartLuggagePram', 'Child', 'Column_Pole', 'Fence', 'LaneMkgsDriv',